Who Is Covered?

 Exceptions.
 The following employees are not covered by workers' compensation unless the employer voluntarily elects to cover them:

-• People who do casual labor that is not in the usual course of the ...
+• People who do casual labor that is not in the usual ...